da4asandbox/modules-css/historicizing-data/lesson-3.md

 - ==What states LOST population between 2010 and 2020?=={description="Answer: Illinois, Mississippi, and West Virginia"}
 - ==What three states had the largest GAIN in population as a percentage of their 2010 population?=={description="Answer: Utah, Idaho, Texas"}

+### Missing Data:

 #### Instructor Note:
 > _The rest of the tutorial focuses on missing data: namely, Puerto Rico.
 Although the US Census collects information about Puerto Rico, oftentimes you will not see those numbers in tables of state-level census data because Puerto Rico is a federal territory, not a state.
 This sets up the following discussion about who “counts” in the US Census and how certain people are categorized and counted._

-### Missing Data:

-***In small groups:***

 The total U.S. population counted by the 2020 Census was `331,449,281`.
 However, in a number of news articles and other data tables you will find a different, higher number: `334,735,155`.
 Collectively put on your detective hats and try to find the answer: ==**What accounts for this discrepancy of more than 3 million people?**=={description="Answer: Puerto Rico"}